melle002/ISTA220/Homework/ista220homework05.md

 ###### 7. How do you guarantee that a loop runs at least once?
-By using the so statement
+By using the do while loop

 ###### 8. What does the break statement do?
 breaks out of the loop and and allows for execution, starting at the first statement after the loop that was exited.